-- 24.17(1) Employer notice specified vacation or holiday pay only.
+24.17(1) Employer notice specified vacation or holiday pay only.
 The Form 65-5317, Notice of Claim, the Form 62-2048, Request for Federal Wage and Separation Information, and the Form 62-2049, Request for Wage and Separation Information on Federal Employment Additional Claim, which are returned by the employer for the purpose of notification of vacation pay, shall be used as notification to the department that vacation pay is applicable.
-The Forms 65-5317, 62-2048, and 62-2049 received in the administrative office shall be routed to the appropriate office for the following action: - a.
+The Forms 65-5317, 62-2048, and 62-2049 received in the administrative office shall be routed to the appropriate office for the following action:

+- a.
 Upon receipt of the vacation information, the unemployment insurance representative shall compare the amount of vacation reported by the employer with the computer record.
 If the computer record shows any discrepancies with the vacation information provided by the employer that would affect the claimant's eligibility for unemployment insurance benefits for any week claimed, the claimant shall be afforded the opportunity to present facts and evidence, which may include an informational fact-finding interview scheduled by the department.
 The unemployment insurance representative may afford the employer the opportunity to present additional facts and evidence after ascertaining such from the claimant.
 If the employer is afforded such an opportunity to provide additional facts and evidence, the unemployment insurance representative shall also afford the claimant the opportunity to present additional facts and evidence. - b.
 After affording the claimant an opportunity to present facts and evidence regarding the receipt of vacation pay, and potentially affording the employer and the claimant an opportunity to provide additional facts and evidence, the representative shall consider all information submitted by the interested parties and issue to the employer and the claimant the appropriate decision concerning the vacation pay.
-The unemployment insurance representative shall then check the current status of the claim on the computer record to ascertain if any weeks have been reported. - c.
+The unemployment insurance representative shall then check the current status of the claim on the computer record to ascertain if any weeks have been reported.

+- c.
 If the computer record shows that the claimant has not reported or claimed for some or all of the weeks indicated for the vacation period, the unemployment insurance representative shall take no further action on the weeks not claimed. - d.
-The claimant shall be instructed to only report vacation pay applicable to the first week.
+The claimant shall be instructed to only report vacation pay applicable to the first five workdays following the last date worked.
 The claimant shall also be instructed that vacation pay designated by the employer in excess of one week may result in an overpayment of benefits.

 This rule is intended to implement Iowa Code section 96.5(7).
-[ARC 3116C, IAB 6/7/17, effective 7/12/17]
+[ARC 3116C, IAB 6/7/17, effective 7/12/17; ARC 4832C, IAB 12/18/19, effective 1/22/20]

 871-24.18(96) Wage-earnings limitation.
 An individual who is partially unemployed may earn weekly a sum equal to the individual's weekly benefit amount plus \$15 before being disqualified for excessive earnings.
-If such individual earns less than the individual's weekly benefit amount plus \$15, the formula for wage deduction shall be a sum equal to the individual's weekly benefit amount less that part of wages, payable to the individual with respect to that week and rounded to the nearest dollar, in excess of one-fourth of the individual's weekly benefit amount.
+If such individual earns less than the individual's weekly benefit amount plus \$15, the formula for wage deduction shall be a sum equal to the individual's weekly benefit amount less that part of wages, payable to the individual with respect to that week and rounded to the lower multiple of one dollar, in excess of one-fourth of the individual's weekly benefit amount.

 This rule is intended to implement Iowa Code sections 96.3, 96.4 and 96.19(38).
+[ARC 4559C, IAB 7/17/19, effective 8/21/19]